Co-Curricular Club Expo

 Students new to VEX are welcome to join at any time during the year.

-Sign up here (sign ups close 24th February), or if you would like further information, please contact Mrs Wu via ‘Teams Chat’.
+Sign up here (sign-ups close Friday, 23 February), or if you would like further information, please contact Mrs Wu via ‘Teams chat’.

 He aha te mea nui tea o?
 He tangata he tangata, he tangata!